eastgenomics/primer_designer/README.md

     -r - Specifies range of nucleotides around which primers need to be designed

 --fusion
-    Specifies breakpoints locations to design primers for fusion genes; requires passing both --b1 AND --b2 in the format: chr:pos:side:strand, where side is after (a) or before (b) the breakpoint.
+    Specifies breakpoints locations to design primers for fusion genes; requires passing both --b1 AND --b2 each in the format: chr:pos:side:strand, where side is after (a) or before (b) the breakpoint.
 The position is included in all of the calculations. e.g. --fusion --b1 5:123456:a:1 --b2 5:456789:b:1